compat-project/QCG-PilotJob/README.md

     - `exact` (optional) `Number` - the exact number of cores,
     - `min` (optional) `Number` - minimal number of cores,
+    - `max` (optional) `Number` - maximal number of cores,
+    - `scheduler` (optional) `Dict` - the type of resource iteration scheduler, the key *name* specify type of scheduler and currently the *maximum-iters* and *split-into* names are supported, the optional *params* dictionary specifies the scheduler parameters
-    - `max` (optional) `Number` - maximal number of cores, (the `exact` and `min` /  `max` are mutually exclusive)
+    (the `exact` and `min` /  `max` are mutually exclusive)

 	If `resources` is not defined, the `numCores` with `exact` set to 1 is taken as the default value.